DamnWidget/anaconda.developers.docs/getting_involved/unit_testing/README.md

 ## How to run tests

 Anaconda has two different test suites that need to be run by separate.
-The first one is the part of anaconda that is realated to the Sublime Text 3 runtime environment, the second one is related with the anaconda's JsonServer component.
+The first one is the part of anaconda that is related to the Sublime Text 3 runtime environment, the second one is related with the anaconda's JsonServer component.

 ### Run the GUI related tests